 Getting a credit card—and using it responsibly—can be a great way to boost your credit without actually going into debt.
 It might seem like a contradiction, but remember that a credit card doesn’t automatically mean debt.
 If you pay your balance off each month, you’re never in debt.

-But you get some of the potential credit-boosting benefits of holding a credit card.
-The first is that your credit mix may be increased depending on your other credit types.
+But you do still get some of the potential credit-boosting benefits of holding a credit card.
+The first is that your credit mix may be improved.
 Creditors like to see that you can manage multiple types of credit, and your credit score benefits when you have both installment and revolving credit.
-Credit cards are revolving credit.
+(Credit cards are revolving credit.)

-Having a credit card—whether it’s a secured card or a traditional card—also lets you address your credit utilization.
-That’s the amount of your total revolving credit that you’re actually using.
-If you have a credit card and you pay off the balance every month, you’ll have a lower credit utilization with responsible payment history, which is good for your score.
+Having a credit card also lets you address your credit utilization.
+If you have a credit card and you pay off the balance every month, you’ll have a lower credit utilization with a responsible payment history, which is good for your score.

 OpenSky® Secured Visa® Credit Card

 - No credit check necessary to apply.
 OpenSky believes in giving an opportunity to everyone.

 - The refundable* deposit you provide becomes your credit line limit on your Visa card.
 Choose it yourself, from as low as $200.